build-on-aws/content/livestreams/build-on-answered/2023-06-21/index.md

 ## Show Notes

 Why did [Reachability Analyzer](https://docs.aws.amazon.com/vpc/latest/reachability/what-is-reachability-analyzer.html) still claim the [security group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) was the problem, even after Seth added in inbound rule for ICMP?

-- This was definitely a case of [PEBCAK](https://en.wiktionary.org/wiki/PEBCAK).
+* This was definitely a case of [PEBCAK](https://en.wiktionary.org/wiki/PEBCAK).
 Remember when setting up the path to be analyzed, it asks for a **protocol**?
 Seth, specified **TCP** (from the choices TCP or UDP).
 Well, [ICMP](https://aws.amazon.com/what-is/icmp/) (the new rule Seth added), is not TCP, so analyzer correctly determined there was no _TCP_ path to the instance.

 Can we just re-run an analysis on an already defined path in Reachability Analyzer?

 * Yes!
-The big orange button that Seth somehow did not see
+The big orange button that Seth somehow did not see:
   ![Analyze path button in Reachability Analyzer](images/analyze_path.webp)

 ## Do you have ideas for questions we should review on future shows?

 Let us know [HERE](https://www.pulse.aws/survey/VZHLE9FS)

 ## What is the Collective?